lop-Louis/northbook/docs/CHANGELOG/site-v2025.11.md

 # site-v2025.11 · Patch hygiene

 <a href="#added" data-primary-action>Use this changelog to understand what shipped in the tag.</a>

+<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

 **Tag date:** Mid-November release window